Viana do Castelo – Caminha

 A stone windmill along the beach of Viana do Castelo

-However, soon we’ve seen some signs that indicated the boardwalks or pathways are discontinued and will follow within the next kilometre or so … which was fine and we would then just continue on the road.
+However, soon we’ve encountered some signs that indicated the boardwalks or pathways are discontinued and will follow within the next kilometre or so … which was fine … because we would then just continue on the road.

-I was not so happy to walk on the cobblestones though …
+I was not so happy to walk on these cobblestones again …

-Many of the boardwalks would have a thick layer of sea sand over – probably the aftermath of Winter.
-We did see at some points that workers were busy cleaning up the beach to get everything ready for the Summer season, but we had to walk our way through the sand on the boardwalks.
+Many of the boardwalks were covered in a thick layer of sea sand – probably the aftermath of Winter.
+We did see at some places that workers were busy cleaning up the beach to get everything ready for the Summer season … we, however had to walk our way through the sand on the boardwalks.

-A thick layer of sea sand were on the higher sections of the boardwalks (probably due to the strong winds during the Winter), not so easy to walk on wearing hiking sandals and socks 😏
+A thick layer of sea sand covered the higher sections of the boardwalks (probably due to the strong winds during the Winter) … not so easy to walk these while wearing hiking sandals and socks 😏

 The ocean was, as always, a beautiful sight.
-With no rain in sight and just a light breeze, it was pure heaven walking next to the sea.
+With no rain predicted and just a light breeze, it was pure heaven walking next to the sea.

 The colours of the ocean and white sand reminded us of the beautiful beaches we have back in Cape Town in South Africa